ethereum/go-ethereum/docs/_developers/devguide.md

 killall -QUIT geth
 ```

 This will dump stack traces for each instance to their respective log file.
+Please do not
+dump the stack trace into a GH issue as it is very hard for reviewers to read and intepret.
+It is much better to upload the trace to a Github Gist or Pastebin and put the link in the
+issue.

 [install-guide]: ../install-and-build/installing-geth
 [code-review]: ../developers/code-review-guidelines